-Doing It for the Art: Considering how he doesn't mind piracy of his albums as well as licensing more recent work under a non-commercial Creative Commons license, it's obvious Trent just really likes making music.
+Doing It for the Art: Considering how he doesn't mind piracy of his albums as well as licensing his late 2000s work under a non-commercial Creative Commons license, it's obvious Trent just really likes making music.

 Trent has said that With Teeth was the only album his label didn't complain about when it was delivered to them.

 TVT Records was rather upset with Pretty Hate Machine because Reznor refused to be turned into Depeche Mode Part Two.
 Steve Gottlieb, TVT's founder, then tried to sabotage the recording of Broken and Trent's move to Interscope.